hertzdog/CarND-Camera-Calibration/README.md

 The IPython notebook in this repository contains code to calculate the camera matrix and distortion coefficients using the images in the "calibration_wide" folder.

+First of all I launched the notebook with: jupyter notebook camera_calibration.ipynb

+I starded to execute the initial code but a package was missing:
+´´´
+ImportError: No module named 'PyQt4'
+´´´

 Waiting for the paper with the chessboard :)